- The initial cost for this certification is $200.00.

 - This certification is valid for three (3) years from issuance.

-Recertification can be accomplished by successfully passing a proctored multiple-choice open book examination.
+- Recertification can be accomplished by (1) completing a minimum 4-hour training course to subsequent editions of NFPA 99, and (2) successfully passing a proctored multiple-choice open book examination.
+Both the course and the examination are required according to ASSE 6000, sections 40-3.3.1 and 40-3.3.2.
 The recertification examination contains forty questions based on the most current edition of the NFPA 99.
 Candidates must answer a minimum of thirty (30) of the questions (75%) correctly on the examination to achieve a passing grade.
 Two (2) hours are allowed for the examination.

 A Medical Gas Inspector certification candidate is a qualified individual who can demonstrate competence within their scope and will be proficient in and experienced in inspecting installations of medical gas and vacuum systems covered by the ASSE Series 6000 Standard.
 Inspectors include any individual who inspects the installation of medical gas and vacuum distribution systems.
 A qualified Medical Gas Inspector may perform these tasks alone, or through the supervision of other individuals.